Learn

 The W-8BEN certifies foreign status and claims treaty benefits to reduce U.S. tax withholding on investment income, royalties, and other payments from.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 The W-8BEN is a critical form for anyone who is not a U.S. citizen or resident but receives income from U.S. sources.
-Whether you're a foreign freelancer working for an American company, an international investor holding U.S. stocks, or a non-resident receiving royalties, this form determines how much; if any — U.S. tax is withheld from your payments.
+Whether you're a foreign freelancer working for an American company, an international investor holding U.S. stocks, or a non-resident receiving royalties, this form determines how much, if any — U.S. tax is withheld from your payments.
 In an increasingly globalized economy, the W-8BEN has become one of the most important cross-border tax documents.

 The W-8BEN has its roots in the longstanding principle that the United States taxes certain types of income earned within its borders, regardless of the recipient's nationality.
 The form evolved from earlier withholding certificates and became particularly prominent after the passage of the Foreign Account Tax Compliance Act (FATCA) in 2010.